 The Elbasan Gospel Manuscript is also known as the Anonimi I Elbasanit (“the Anonymous of Elbasan”).
 Although it was established in St. Jovan Vladimir’s Church in central Albania, the record is still kept at Tirana’s National Archives.

 The sole document written in it is an alphabetic script from the middle of the eighteenth century.
 Radical national linguists advocate for reintroducing the once-preferred Elbasan dialect, while others advocate for blending the current standard, earlier linguistics, and other local dialects.
 The most well-liked reform effort is merging and showcasing Albanian speech’s logical progression.

-Let’s talk about a weird fact which creates misunderstanding between Albanians and the western world.
+Let’s talk about a weird fact that creates misunderstandings between Albanians and the Western world.

 Don’t expect your raki to come in another glass everrrr.